 The General Fund is the government's primary operating fund.
-Over the past several years, the City has seen a steady increase in the total fund balance for the General Fund.
+Over the past several years, the fund balance for the General Fund remained stable with minimal changes in the total (see the Statistical Section of the financial statements).

 Local Economy